 What we do:

 The South Melbourne Sustainability Group is for the community that lives in and around the South Melbourne area.
-We offer opportunities to be involved with local community gardens and educational events about sustainable living.
+We offer support to the local community involved in both public and private community gardens and educational events about sustainable living.

 Foundry Park Community Garden